Calculating scattering rates¶

 |Polar optical phonon scattering||POP||polar optical phonon frequency, static and high-frequency dielectric constants||Inelastic|

 Acoustic deformation potential scattering¶

-The acoustic deformation potential differential scattering rate is given by
+The acoustic deformation potential matrix element is given by

 where is the acoustic-phonon deformation-potential, and is the elastic constant.

 Ionized impurity scattering¶

 The ionized impurity matrix element is given by